aplteam/Tatin/docs/Server-TipsAndTricks.md

 I> ### `Tatin.Registry`: Danger zone
 I> Since you will change functions in `#.Tatin.Client` only on the client side, and functions in `#.Tatin.Server` only on the server side you will be fine with those changes.
 I>
-I> Changing stuff in `#.Tatin.Registry` is dangerous however, because this namespace is shared between client and server, so you need to be very careful.
+I> Changing stuff in `#.Tatin.Registry` is dangerous however, because this namespace is shared between client and server, so you need to be very careful: if you change the same function in `Registry` on both the client and the server then the last change wins the day, while all other changes are going to be lost.

 ## Misc